SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Otherwise, the program does not perform assignment or execute the *statements*, and it is finished executing the ``for``-``in`` statement.

-..
-TODO: Move this info to the stdlib reference as appropriate.

 .. langref-grammar

     stmt-for-each ::= 'for' pattern 'in' expr-basic brace-item-list